Chapter 1

 • Select the country (don’t enter “00” or “+” before the area code).

-• Enter your number without the prefix “0” (but if you leave it, it’s not a big deal!).
+• Enter your number without the prefix “0” (but if you leave it in, it’s not a big deal!).

 • Enter the “Extension” if applicable.
-This field refers to the internal number used within a PBX system in many offices, it’s an additional short number you dial to reach a specific person after dialling the organization’s main phone number.
+This field refers to the internal number used within a PBX system in many offices; it’s an additional short number you dial to reach a specific person after dialling the organisation’s main phone number.
 If you provide a personal phone number (mobile or landline), leave this field blank.

 • You can enter multiple phone numbers if needed.
 Just click on “Save and add” after each number.